 Contrary to popular belief, LED bulbs generate heat.
 They generate less heat than halogen or fluorescent bulbs, but they still get hot in an enclosed space like a warning light’s tight housings.
 Lights that don’t adequately dissipate heat will dim and won’t last as long.
 Well-designed housings, good circuit boards and heat exchangers help reduce the heat and make lights last longer.

 See Cisco-Eagle Forklift Warning Lights for detailed information

-Choose high voltage range lights to reduce parts management problems
+Choose high voltage range lights to reduce parts management complications

 This is an important specification because the wrong voltage means your light can’t work with your forklift’s power.

 - Installing a light that has 12-110V DC means the light will work on practically any forklift or other vehicle.
 This is critical because you’ve only got one part to manage for an entire fleet, and don’t have to fret about voltage matching for a wide variety of trucks, AGVs, carts, or other vehicles.

 - Most of the cheap lights on the market are 12-48V DC.
 Both 48V and 80V are typical forklift operating voltage.
 Under certain conditions voltage may overshoot and a 80V forklift may see voltage above 100V.
 Others are 12-96V DC, which will work in more applications than 12-48 lights, but still won’t cover everything.